Women: Let's Be Financial Advocates

 rebuild your worth, book a free consultation todayBook Now

-So we are outlining a few tips that we know will keep the momentum going, while at the same time ensuring that we become financial advocates for ourselves and our families.
+With so much put on our shoulders, Bromwich+Smith has put together a few simple tips that we know will keep the momentum going, while at the same time ensuring that we become the financial advocates we need to be for ourselves.

 Let’s Talk About Money

+We know that for many, money can be a taboo subject.
+Lets stop feeling guilty or ashamed and shed a light on the topic.
 When we talk about money we start to establish a healthy money mindset, which is so critical in empowering ourselves financially.
-Talking about money helps us understand what’s possible and where we stand with money.
+Talking about money helps us understand what’s possible and takes away the stress that comes along with the unknown.

-The way to take care of yourself in any relationship is to communicate, there shouldn’t be taboos, especially when it comes to money.
-It doesn’t have to be awkward either, carve out space specifically to get used to these unfamiliar conversations.
-It’s time to normalize money conversations in your lives with friends, partners and your family.
+The key to any relationship is to communicate, and that includes your relationship with money.
+It doesn’t have to be awkward or uncomfortable, carve out space specifically to get used to these unfamiliar conversations.
+It’s time to normalize money conversations in your lives with friends, partners, your family and yourself.

 Teach your children about money

 Where we put our dollars makes a difference.
-But also, here’s a radical mantra, if you’re in the position: give your money to women that need it.
+Researching female owned businesses is a great starting point, but can be taken a step further.
+If you’re in the position: consider ways that you can give your money to women that need it.
 Donations to good causes are powerful.
-Whether you’re donating to established causes or to the gang of 20-somethings in your neighborhood rounding up baby supplies, make donations a habit.
+Whether you’re donating to established causes, or to the mom down the street who offers in home daycare services.
+Knowing you are making donations to other females is an empowering thing, and you will know that your money or donated items really are making a difference.

 Invest to change the world for women